 Do I need to compulsorily use a mouthwash?

-A Mouth wash is not compulsory as Brushing and Flossing.
-Although, people enjoy using this as it helps keep their breath fresh for a longer time.
 There is no such extra benefit but they rinse away dislodged food particles and plaque from brushing and flossing the teeth.
 They are not an essential part of a daily oral care routine but they may provide some extra protection.

 How do I choose the right mouthwash for me?